alexpovel/srgn/README.md

 Standalone Actions (only usable alone):
   -d, --delete
-          Delete scope
+          Delete anything in scope.

-          Cannot be used with any other action: no point in deleting and performing any other action.
+          Cannot be used with any other action: there is no point in deleting and performing any other processing.
 Sibling actions would either receive empty input or have their work wiped.

   -s, --squeeze
-          Squeeze consecutive occurrences of scope into one
+          Squeeze consecutive occurrences of scope into one.

           [env: SQUEEZE=]
           [aliases: squeeze-repeats]